canata09/canata09/README.md

 ### Interview

 	Everything you need.
 	Everything you try to do.
-    There's a feature for all of them on Browser. shortcut <reminder> VS Code , Please press to preview the Markdown file (Ctrl + Shift + V) shortcut <reminder> VS Code , Please press to go to a specific line (Ctrl + G) shortcut <reminder> Chrome  , Please press to jump to the next open tab (Ctrl + Tab)
+	There's a feature for all of them on Browser. shortcut <reminder> VS Code , Please press to preview the Markdown file (Ctrl + Shift + V) shortcut <reminder> VS Code , Please press to go to a specific line (Ctrl + G) shortcut <reminder> VS Code , Please press to reload window (Ctrl + Shift + P) shortcut <reminder> Chrome  , Please press to jump to the next open tab (Ctrl + Tab)